Pacers deal All-Star Sabonis to Kings in 6-player trade

 AP Sports Writer

-INDIANAPOLIS (AP) — The Indiana Pacers will look completely different when they return home later this week while Sacramento Kings are getting a All-Star.
+INDIANAPOLIS (AP) — The Indiana Pacers will look completely different when they return home later this week, while the Sacramento Kings are getting a two-time All-Star.

-The two teams agreed to a six-player trade Tuesday that will send star forward Domantas Sabonis to Sacramento and emerging point guard Tyrese Haliburton to the Pacers, a person with direct knowledge of the details told The Associated Press.
+The teams agreed to a six-player trade Tuesday that will send star forward Domantas Sabonis to Sacramento and emerging point guard Tyrese Haliburton to the Pacers.

+The Pacers confirmed the deal following Tuesday night’s 133-112 loss at Atlanta.

 The Kings will get Justin Holiday, Jeremy Lamb and a second-round draft pick in addition to Sabonis.
-Indiana is adding Haliburton, Buddy Hield and Tristan Thompson, the person told AP, speaking on condition of anonymity because the deal had not yet been announced.
+Indiana is adding Haliburton, Buddy Hield and Tristan Thompson.

+“It’s an exciting trade and it changes the landscape significantly,” said Pacers coach Rick Carlisle, who described Haliburton as “an elite young point guard that affects the game positively in many, many ways.

+“We’re getting three players who are good now and in the case of Tyrese, he has a chance to continue to grow. … Finding a franchise-caliber point guard at age 21 is extremely difficult to do.”

-The trade was made after Sabonis, Holiday and Lamb participated in a practice before Tuesday night’s game in Atlanta.
-Pacers coach Rick Carlisle said he spoke with all three players at the team’s hotel and was the first person to tell Sabonis of the trade.
+The trade was made after Sabonis, Holiday and Lamb participated in a practice before Tuesday night’s game.
+Carlisle said he spoke with all three players at the team’s hotel and was the first person to tell Sabonis of the trade.

-“I just thanked him for an amazing few months from my perspective and several great years from the organization’s perspective,” Carlisle said.
+“I just thanked him for an amazing few months from my perspective and several great years from the Pacers’ perspective,” Carlisle said.

-Carlisle said he couldn’t comment on the players acquired by Indiana until the trade becomes official.

 The Pacers were left with eight healthy players against Atlanta.
-Carlisle said guard Malcolm Brogdon (right Achilles soreness) and forward Isaiah Jackson (right ankle sprain) would not play.
+Guard Malcolm Brogdon (right Achilles soreness) and forward Isaiah Jackson (right ankle sprain) were held out.

 Sabonis gives the Kings an immediate upgrade in the paint.
-He averages 18.9 points, 12.1 rebounds, and 5.0 assists per game, and has become a double-double machine.
+He averages 18.9 points, 12.1 rebounds, and 5.0 assists, and has become a double-double machine.
 Sacramento’s top rebounder before the deal was Richaun Holmes at 7.9 per game.

 Sabonis could make a difference for a team that already has some young, talented players such as point guard De’Aaron Fox and Davion Mitchell.
 Sabonis also could serve as mentor to other young players — or his arrival could free up the Kings to make even more moves.